ashafer01/laurelin/docs/user_docs.rst

     ldap.replace_attrs('cn=foo,dc=example,dc=org', {'someAttribute': LDAP.DELETE_ALL})

 If you wish to require the use of the constant instead of an empty list, pass ``error_empty_list=True`` to the :class:`.LDAP` constructor.
-This will be the default behavior in a future release.
+You can also pass ``ignore_empty_list=True`` to silently prevent these from being sent to the server (this will be the default behavior in a future release).

 LDAPObject Methods Intro